lorenzgerber/beacon-elixir/README.md

 The JAR file is located at /tmp folder with the default configuration (for further information see section [Elixir Beacon, the main project](https://github.com/elixirhub/human-data-beacon#elixir-beacon-the-main-project)).

-The database used is called elixir_beacon_dev and the default user and password are micoraccounts_dev and r783qjkldDsiu.
+The database used is called elixir_beacon_dev and the default user and password are microaccounts_dev and r783qjkldDsiu.
 If you change anything of this configuration you must also change it in the **application-dev.properties** file inside the JAR file (see section [Configuration files](https://github.com/elixirhub/human-data-beacon#configuration-files)).
 You only need to edit this properties file (no recompilation needed) and redeploy the application (see section [Deploy the JAR](https://github.com/elixirhub/human-data-beacon#deploy-the-jar)).

-To load your own data into the database, frist remove sample data provided by default:
+To load your own data into the database, first remove sample data provided by default:
 ```
 docker attach the_identifier_of_the_image
 psql -h localhost -p 5432 -U microaccounts_dev -d elixir_beacon_dev